mdmuaj13/jobtrackr/EMAIL_INTEGRATION.md

 ## License

-This email integration is part of JobTrackr and follows the same license.
+This email integration is part of JobApplicate and follows the same license.